EstherAlo/DAREY.IO-Projects/Project1/README.md

-PROJECT 1:Web stack implementation (lamp stack) in AWS
+Web stack implementation (lamp stack) in AWS

 Step 1 — Installing apache and updating the firewall